isa-group/sla-wizard/README.md

 ### SLA types

 TODO: document if any of the provided SLAs is not valid (does not conform to schema or is not of type agreement), the execution will stop.
-Aditionally, duplicated SLAs will be ignored.
+Additionally, duplicated SLAs will be ignored.
+TODO document that the URL must return an array even if it's just one.

 SLA4OAI-tools only works with SLAs of type `agreement`.
 If the provided OAS references SLA(s) of type `plan` then those would not be contemplated for the proxy configuration.